yucata-de/YucataPlayLoggerForBGG/README.md

 Follow these setps:
 1. **Download your *Yucata.de* plays into a local file**
 Navigate to your *Yucata.de* "Game History" (`https://www.yucata.de/en/Ranking/<YourYucataUser>`).
 Select "All games" in the "Filter by game" dropdown menu.
 After the page has loaded, click on the download button in the top right of the screen.
-This will save all selected plays in a file called "`Download*`" (Chrome) or some other browser dependent name.
+This will save all selected plays in a file called `yucataplays.json`.
 2. **Create a browser bookmark for running *YucataPlayLoggerForBGG***
 Create some bookmark in your browser.
 Then edit it and change its target URL to:
 "`javascript:{{document.SPLUcode="";document.SPLUxml="";var SPLUscript=document.createElement('script');SPLUscript.type="text/javascript";SPLUscript.src='https://yucata-de.github.io/YucataPlayLoggerForBGG/Source Code/SPLU-Current.js';document.body.appendChild(SPLUscript);};void(0); }`"